stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 nearly a yard high.
 Of their number Carter could form no just estimate, for he soon became so worn out that the tireless and elastic ghouls were forced to aid him.
-All through the endless climb there lurked the peril of detection and pursuit; for though no gug dares lift the stone door to the forest because of the Great Ones&rsquo; curse, there are no such restraints concerning the tower and the steps, and escaped ghasts are often chased even to the very top.
+All through the endless climb there lurked the peril of detection and pursuit; for though no gug dares lift the stone door to the forest because of the Great Ones' curse, there are no such restraints concerning the tower and the steps, and escaped ghasts are often chased even to the very top.
 So sharp are the ears of gugs, that the bare feet and hands of the climbers might readily be heard when the city awoke; and it would of course take but little time for the striding giants, accustomed